What is Pacing and Circling?

 Canine Cognitive Dysfunction

-- Dementia or Alzheimer's with deposits in the brain similar to those found in humans
+- Doggy Dementia causes deposits in the brain similar to those found in humans.
+Symptoms vary and can include pacing, restlessness and increased vocalisation.

 - The pacing, circling and other repetitive behaviors are caused by neurologic changes from the pressure being exerted on the brain by the tumor as it grows